-At ADS, we understand the importance of worklife integration and work hard to implement the benefits and practices that support it.
-Where possible, we allow employees the flexibility to work with their managers to establish schedules to meet their needs.
-In addition, manufacturing positions offers 8-hour and 12-hour shifts - in first, second and third rotations - to provide flexibility and address employee needs during evening hours.
+At ADS, we understand the importance of work-life integration and implement the benefits and practices that support it.
+Where possible, employees work with their managers to establish schedules to meet their needs.
 We have established a Remote Work policy for emergency or adverse situations, such as weather, unsafe working environment or public health emergencies, like the ongoing coronavirus global pandemic.
 These policies are approved on an as needed basis.

-Advanced Drainage Systems also offers employees the flexibility to transition between full-time to part-time roles across all departments when opportunities are present and/or if the employee is seeking this arrangement.
+ADS also offers employees the flexibility to transition between full-time to part-time roles across all departments when opportunities are present and/or if the employee is seeking this arrangement.

-Additionally, Advanced Drainage Systems provides many services to its employees based on a desire for all employees to achieve physical, financial and personal well-being.
+Additionally, ADS provides many services to its employees based on a desire for all employees to achieve physical, financial and personal well-being.
 Advanced Drainage Systems offers the following types of leave to employees:

-- Vacation Policy: addresses employees' need to take time off. - Employee Assistance during COVID-19: Employees are given two additional weeks of paid leave if they are unable to come to work due to extraneous circumstances (including childcare, elderly care, sickness, etc.) during a pandemic.
+- Vacation Policy: addresses employees' need to take time off. - Employee Assistance during COVID-19: - Employees are given two additional weeks of paid leave if they are unable to come to work due to paid leave if they are unable to come to work due to extraneous circumstances (including childcare, elderly care, sickness, etc.) during a pandemic. - Bereavement Leave: If additional time is needed by the employee due to extended travel or other personal needs, including supporting family members or friends, their manager may approve as appropriate.

-- Bereavement Leave: If additional time is needed by the employee due to extended travel or other personal needs, including supporting family members or friends, their manager may approve as appropriate. - FMLA: Advanced Drainage Systems abides by all FMLA rules and offers intermittent leaves (including dependent care). - Personal Leave: ADS offers time off for reasons outside of other policies listed above, as needed, in 30-day increments.
+- FMLA: Advanced Drainage Systems abides by all FMLA rules and offers intermittent leaves (including dependent care). - Personal Leave: ADS offers time off for reasons outside of other policies listed above, as needed, in 30-day increments.
 Multiple increments may be approved depending on circumstances. - Military & Reserve Policy: Advanced Drainage Systems supports its military employees by providing up to 5 years of leave with subsidized pay to active duty employees.